CHollingworth/Lampray/docs/modding-games.md

 # Modding games

-Learn how to add and remove mods after you're finished [setting up Lampray](./index.md).
+> Learn how to add and remove mods on Linux using Lampray.

-!!! tip
+!!! warning
     In most cases, Lampray can find your 7-zip installation.
-However, if it's located in a non-standard location, you'll need to [manually set the path to 7-Zip](./customizing-lampray.md#setting-the-path-to-7-zip).
+However, if it's located in a non-standard location, you'll need to [manually set the path to 7-Zip](./configuration.md#setting-the-path-to-7-zip).

 ## Step 1: Set the paths